LGM-Productions/LGM-Productions/README.md

 ## About me!
 > (He/Him), Game Developer, Beginner Animator

-- Collab Requests: Yes
+- Collab Requests: No
 - Status: Bored

-> Current Quote: bah, bah!
+> Current Quote: I have no idea!